76th Siege Battery, Royal Garrison Artillery: Somme

 On 10 September the battery's Left Section (LX) was ordered to dismount its guns and move forward to a new position near Usna Hill, close to the British font line of 1 July in front of La Boisselle.
 The two sections were now directed at different targets: while Right Section (RX) continued to pound Thiepval, LX attacked Mucky Farm and the Schwaben Redoubt, and contributed to the successes of the Battle of Flers–Courcelette on 15 September.
 Once II Corps finally captured Thiepval Ridge on 26–28 September after a heavy bombardment, RX could be brought forward.
 On 1 October the battery's personnel took over three guns from 13th Siege Bty at Ovillers-La Boisselle and brought up D Section's original gun.
 The gunners occupied captured German dugouts and the OPs were in disused trenches or in Mesnil Chateau.
 At this period the heavies were engaged in firing concentrations at enemy-occupied villages, with 76th Siege Bty targeting Grandcourt, Pys, Miraumont and Irles.
 It also participated in counter-battery (CB) shoots in combination with observation aircraft: on 25 October it fired at four separate hostile batteries.
 Ammunition was brought up to the guns over the cratered ground by means of a Decauville Railway.
 II Corps gradually captured the Schwaben Redoubt and other German strongpoints in their front.
-For 63rd (Royal Naval) Division's attack on Beaumont-Hamel on 13 November (the Battle of the Ancre), 76th Siege Bty was required to swing its howitzers to their extreme left so that they could enfilade two enemy support trenches: these trenches were reported to be completely destroyed by this bombardment.Farndale, Western Front, pp. 150–56.Penstone, pp. 31–7.25th Bde War Diary November–December 1916, TNA file WO 95/303/4.
+For 63rd (Royal Naval) Division's attack on Beaumont-Hamel on 13 November (the Battle of the Ancre), 76th Siege Bty was required to swing its howitzers to their extreme left so that they could enfilade two enemy support trenches: these trenches were reported to be completely destroyed by this bombardment.

 The Somme offensive died down after 15 November.
 There were minor operations on the Ancre Heights during January 1917, with 76th Siege Bty engaging newly dug German trenches in front of its OP in the Schwaben Redoubt.
 The battery suffered casualties when this OP was hit by an enemy shell.
 In early February the battery was moved to a position near Pozières, a difficult move because the earth in the boxes that counterweighted the guns was completely frozen and could not be dug out until thawed, while the lorries had to be kept running continuously to avoid freezing.
 By now D Section's old gun was so worn that it was firing inaccurately and the OC refused to use it until it was condemned and replaced.
-In March the Germans began their withdrawal to the Hindenburg Line (Operation Alberich), and the battery moved up to Martinpuich with two serviceable guns, but the enemy had retired out of range.Falls, 1917, Vol I, p.
-76.25th Bde War Diary January–February 1917, TNA file WO 95/303/5.
+In March the Germans began their withdrawal to the Hindenburg Line (Operation Alberich), and the battery moved up to Martinpuich with two serviceable guns, but the enemy had retired out of range.